Our Mission

 Data

-The dataset is centrally curated and provided to all participating research teams to ensure that all analyses are conducted on identical empirical material.
+The dataset is centrally curated and provided to all participating research teams to ensure that all analyses are conducted based on the same empirical material.

 No. The dataset is provided exclusively for use within the Green Gap Project.